 Keeping Skin Healthy When You’re Stressed

 We may not have complete control over the things in our life that cause stress, but we do know what relaxes us.
-If stress related to COVID-19 or any other situation is causing the flare-up of chronic skin condition, the first step to calming your skin is to take some time for rest, relaxation, and destressing.
+If stress is causing the flare-up of a chronic skin condition, the first step to calming your skin is to take some time for rest, relaxation, and destressing.
 Whether it’s a little self-care time with a relaxing bath or reading a book before bed, make sure you’re making time for yourself.
 To maintain healthy skin even if you’re stressed, keep the following in mind:

 - Maintain your regular skincare routine – even if you’re tired or stressed.
 Make time to clean and moisturize your skin each day.